-In 2018, the school continued to implement the FISO model in the school's improvement priorities and initiatives.
+In 2019, the school continued to implement the FISO model in the school's improvement priorities and initiatives.
 There was a focus on 'building practice excellence,' and 'curriculum planning and assessment.'
-Improvement priorities included the development of professional learning teams to collaborate to utilise student performance data, plan for and teach the curriculum in a differentiated model, and to assess student learning against the Victorian Curriculum standards.
+Improvement priorities included the continued development of professional learning teams to collaborate to utilise student performance data, plan for and teach the curriculum in a differentiated model, and to assess student learning against the Victorian Curriculum standards.
 Professional Learning was prioritised through initiatives in teacher peer observation, the use of coaching of teachers to develop professional practice and staff professional learning.

 The curriculum program was audited continuously through the year to ensure the Victorian Curriculum content and skills were taught effectively.
 The evidence of impact of the improvement priorities and initiatives were measured through student performance in Reading and Mathematics.
+There was also an increased focus on student voice, agency and leadership with a leadership role being established to coordinate this work.
+This will continue as a focus into 2020.